-OVERVIEW: This funder supports a variety of community projects in Brazoria County, Texas.
+OVERVIEW: The Community Foundation of Brazoria County supports a variety of community projects in Brazoria County, Texas.
 It also awards grants through separate funds that address needs in health and human services, and women and children.

 FUNDING AREAS: Health and human services, women and children, community

-IP TAKE: It’s best to get in touch with this foundation directly to learn more about its grant application guidelines and procedures.
+IP TAKE: It is best to get in touch with this foundation directly to learn more about its grant application guidelines and procedures.
 Minimal information is provided on the funder’s website, although it appears to be open to a variety of local causes.

-PROFILE: The Community Foundation of Brazoria County is a local community foundation based in Angleton, Texas.
+PROFILE: The Community Foundation of Brazoria County (CFBC) is a local community foundation based in Angleton, Texas.
 It is accredited by the Community Foundations National Standards Board and awards grants to local groups through a few different programs.
 CFBC “works for the common good of all citizens of the county by promoting local philanthropy.”
 Grantmaking areas of interest include health and human services, women and children, and community.